WLDAS offers a range of services

 We also offer relaxation therapies.

-The group meets the 1st and 3rd Tuesdays of the month at 7pm in St John’s Hospital, Howden, Livingston.
+- the 1st and 3rd Tuesdays of the month at 7:00pm to 9:30pm in St John’s Hospital, Howden, Livingston

 No appointments are necessary and one of our friendly, understanding staff is there to meet new members.
-Contact Tricia Moran on 07795 200263 and she will meet you before the meeting starts.
+Contact Stephen Jack on 01506 430 225 and he will meet you before the meeting starts.

 Moving On Service

 This service has now ceased.
-For services to offenders and vulnerable adults aged over 25 years who are experiencing problems due to their drug and alcohol use please contact Change Grow Live (CGL) – www.changegrowlive.org.
+For services to offenders and vulnerable adults aged over 25 years who are experiencing problems due to their drug and alcohol use please contact Change Grow Live (CGL) on 01506 657992 – www.changegrowlive.org.

 Community Rehab and Mentoring Service: